Maxul/Awesome-SGX-Open-Source/Academy.md

 ## Session 2: Automation Toolchain and Language Runtime

+- Lejacon: A Lightweight and Efficient Approach to Java Confidential Computing on SGX, ICSE 2023

 - Towards Formal Verification of State Continuity for Enclave Programs, USENIX Security 2021